Morgans Creek picnic area

 Park entry fees:

 $8 per vehicle per day.
-The park has coin-operated pay and display machines at the gate.
+The park has coin-operated pay machines at the gate.
 Please bring correct coins, as no change is given.
 You can also pay for your visit via the Park’nPay app.Buy annual pass.

 All the practical information you need to know about the Morgans Creek picnic area.